wellcomecollection/docs/incident_retros/2021-06-08_home-page-with-json.md

 ## Actions

 **DMc**
-- Investigate a way to programmatically prevent json stringify from being deployed in a tsx
+- Investigate a way to programmatically prevent json stringify from being deployed in a tsx file

 **GE**
 - Change the QA script for a person to check the deployment: scroll through a few top level pages including home page - DONE in [#6598](https://github.com/wellcomecollection/wellcomecollection.org/pull/6598)